upper/db/README.md

-While `gosexy/db` is *not* an ORM *per se* it can be used as the base for one, we leave that up to you, `gosexy/db` prefers to stay out of the way and just focusing in providing compatibility between databases, it's like a *babelfish*!
+While `gosexy/db` is *not* an ORM *per se* it can be used as the base for one, we leave that up to you, `gosexy/db` prefers to stay out of the way and just focusing in providing a layer of compatibility between databases.

 ### An introductory example